qiaeru/phpbb-language-fr/language/fr/README.md

   - Click the *Administration Control Panel* link located in the footer of your board.
 You should authenticate again.
   - Once in the *Administration Control Panel*, you will need to click the *SYSTEM* tab, located at the top of the page.
   - On the left hand side, you will see a menu split into categories.
 You will need to click the *Language Packs* link.
-  - You should see now a page which lists the language packages you have uploaded onto your server.
-Those which have not been installed yet will show with an install link.
+  - You should see now a page which lists the language packages uploaded onto your server.
   - Click the install link next to the French language package.

 #### Set as board default language